dkhenry/packer/website/source/docs/provisioners/ansible.html.markdown

 Optional Parameters:

-- `ssh_host_key_file` (string) - The SSH key that will be used to run the SSH server to which Ansible connects.
-If this paramater is specified the `ssh_authorized_key_file` must also be specified.
-The default behaviour is to generate and use a one time key
+- `ssh_host_key_file` (string) - The SSH key that will be used to run the SSH server on the host machine to forward commands to the target machine.
+Ansible connects to this server and will validate the identity of the server using the system known_hosts.
+The default behaviour is to generate and use a one time key, and disable host_key_verification in ansible to allow it to connect to the server

 - `ssh_authorized_key_file` (string) - The SSH public key of the Ansible `ssh_user`.
-If this paramater is specified the `ssh_host_key_file` must also be specified.
-The default behaviour is to generate and use a one time key
+The default behaviour is to generate and use a one time key.
+If this file is generated the coorisponding private key will be passed via the `--private-key` option to Ansible.

 - `local_port` (string) - The port on which to
   attempt to listen for SSH connections.
 This value is a starting point.